IgnoredSoul/Souls-VRCQM/ItemManipulator/README.md

 # Note!
 I wont be adding item crashing and shit like that, player head swarm and item orbit is as far as I will go.

-If you want force grab.
+If you want propper force pickups.
 Get [Astral Pickups]("https://github.com/Astrum-Project/AstralPickups/blob/master/Orbit.cs")!

 # Item Functions | Release